How to Calculate ROI for a Small Business (With Real Examples)

 Wait, negative ROI?
 Not quite the full picture.
 Lisa's ROI in year one was slightly negative because of the upfront costs and training period.
 But those 18 contracts will generate $70,200 in profit *every year*, while the ongoing cost of the employee drops to $65,000 (no more equipment or training costs).
 By year two, her ROI on the hire is positive and growing.

 This is an important lesson: ROI on a single year can be misleading for investments that pay off over time.
-Always consider the timeframe.
+It's important to consider the timeframe.

 Common ROI Mistakes (And How to Avoid Them)